walshthomas/walshthomasdotcom/content/home/teaching.md

 <ul>
 <li><p><h5>{{<staticref "uploads/volatility_nov2021.pdf" "newtab" >}} <i class="fas fa-file-alt"></i> Sectoral Volatility and the Investment Channel of Monetary Policy{{< /staticref >}}</h5>
 (<i>with Ozgen Ozturk</i>)</p>
-<p><small>How does the dispersion of firm-level shocks affect firms’ investment behaviour, and what are the
+<p><small>How does the dispersion of firm-level shocks affect the investment channel of monetary policy?
+Us-
-implications for monetary policy effectiveness?
-Using firm-level panel data, this paper explores how sectoral volatility of idiosyncratic productivity (total factor productivity in revenue, TFPR) affects monetary policy transmission via the investment decisions of firms.
-In the cross-section and panel dimensions, we find policy has dampened real effects due to higher volatility of shocks.
-Given that dispersion rises in recessions, these findings offer further evidence as to why monetary policy is weaker in recessions.</small></p></li></ul>
+ing firm-level panel data, we construct several measures of dispersion of shocks, time-pooled and time-varying, and interact high-frequency identified monetary policy shocks with these measures of idiosyncratic shock volatility.
+We document a novel fact: monetary policy has dampened real effects via the investment channel when firm-level TFP shock volatility is high.
+Our estimates for dampening effects of volatility are statistically and economically significant - moving from the tenth to the nineti- eth percentile of the volatility distribution approximately halves point estimates of impulse response functions to contractionary monetary policy shocks.
+Given that dispersion rises in recessions, these findings offer further evidence as to why monetary policy is weaker in recessions, and emphasize the importance of firm heterogeneity in monetary policy transmission.</small></p></li></ul>

 <h2>Work in Progress:</h2>